Cockol History, Family Crest & Coats of Arms

 - Origins Available:

 The annals of Scottish history reveal that Cockol was first used as a name by descendants of the Pictish tribe of ancient Scotland.
-The Cockol family lived in Coull, in Aberdeenshire.
-There is also another place so named, in the Highland Region, which may have independently given rise to this surname.
+The Cockol family lived in Coull, a parish, in the district of Kincardine O'Neil, county of Aberdeen.
+"This place is supposed to have taken its name, which signifies a "corner," from its situation in the south-eastern extremity of the district of Cromar."

 Early Origins of the Cockol family